-Karnataka Bank offers Recurring Deposits (RDs) at attractive interest rates.
-The tenure of RDs range from 6 months to 10 years.
-You can open RDs with interest rates ranging from 6.20% to 6.90% p.a.
-Senior Citizens get an additional interest rate of 0.40%.
+Karnataka Bank offers at attractive interest rates on Recurring Deposit (RDs).
+The tenure of the RDs range from between 6 months to and 10 years.
+The rate of return offered by the bank is in the range of 5.70% p.a. to 5.80% p.a.
+Senior Citizens get an additional interest rate of 0.40% p.a.

 Karnataka Bank Recurring Deposit Rates

 The bank usually has separate rates for amounts of up to and including Rs.2 crore and more than Rs.2 crore to Rs.10 crore.
 Currently, the rates offered for both the segments is the same.
 The interest rates for recurring deposit accounts are as given in the table below:

 |Tenure||Interest rate (p.a.) for General Citizens||Interest rate (p.a.) for Senior Citizens|

 |5 years 1 day to 10 years||5.80%||6.20%|

 Note: The interest rate mentioned in the table are effective 1 May 2020.